Survivors gather to remember those lost at Pearl Harbor

 About 30 survivors and about 100 other veterans of the war were expected to join him this year.

-They will observe a moment of silence at 7:55 a.m., the same minute the attack began decades ago.
+They will observe a moment of silence at 7:55 a.m. (local time), the same minute the attack began decades ago.
 Navy Secretary Carlos Del Toro is expected to deliver the keynote speech.

 The bombing killed more than 2,300 U.S. troops.
 Nearly half — or 1,177 — were Marines and sailors serving on the USS Arizona, a battleship moored in the harbor.